search icon

 • Execution: Date and signature.

 Once filed and approved, you’ll receive a stamped Certificate of Formation from the state, officially recognizing your LLC.
-If any information in the Certificate of Formation changes in the future, it’s required to inform the state about these updates.
+If any information in the Certificate of Formation changes in the future, you must inform the state about these updates.

 If you’re forming a PLLC in Texas, you’ll use a slightly different form, Form 206, Certificate of Formation for a Professional Limited Liability Company.